nordic-institute/X-Road-REST-UI/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

 3. SS Administrator adds the specified Client

+4. System ask confirmation "Do you want to send a client registration request for the added client?"

+- If SS administrator selects "Cancel", the operation is aborted

+- If SS administrator selects "Confirm", the operation continues to step 5

-4. System saves the client to the system configuration and sets the status of the client to *saved*.
+5. System saves the client to the system configuration and sets the status of the client to *saved*.

-5. System logs the event “Add client” to the audit log.
+6. System logs the event “Add client” to the audit log.

 **Extensions**:

-1a.
+2a.
 The parsing of the user input terminated with an error.

   - 1a.1.
 System displays the termination message of the parsing process.